taubman33/react-router/README.md

             />
 ```

-Here what we are saying is when this route is rendered, check `App`'s state for `hasSearched`.
+What we are saying here is when this route is rendered, check `App`'s state for `hasSearched`.
 If it is true, render a `<Redirect />` component instead of the `<SearchContainer />` component.
-The `<Redirect />` will then render whichever `Route` is associated with the `to` prop on it.
+The `<Redirect />` will then render whichever `Route` whose `path` matches the in the `to` prop.

-However now we have another problem; once the `Redirect` takes us to the `Results` component, we are unable to go back to the `/search` to submit a new search (since `hasSearched` is still `true` on `App`'s state).
+However, now we have another problem; once the `Redirect` takes us to the `Results` component, we are unable to go back to `/search` to submit a new search (since `hasSearched` is still `true` on `App`'s state).
 We need a way to switch that back to `false` once `Results` has been rendered.

 ### React Component Lifecycle Methods
 React components come preloaded with [many very useful methods](https://facebook.github.io/react/docs/react-component.html) to allow us to execute code before, during, or after a given component's rendering.
 In this case, we would like to update App's state **after** the `Results` component has rendered.
-To do so, we can use the `componentDidMount()` method inside of the results `Results` component to call a method to do just this:
+To do so, we can use the `componentDidMount()` method inside of the `Results` component to call a method to do just this:

-> For a full list of React Component methods, reach the [Documentation](https://facebook.github.io/react/docs/react-component.html)
+> For a full list of React Component methods, read the [Documentation](https://facebook.github.io/react/docs/react-component.html)

 ```js
 class Results extends Component {